 Annual Continuation Requirements (Satisfactory Progress Toward 34 Credits)

 Each year prior to the beginning of the fall term, you must have made satisfactory progress toward completion of the 34 credits required for graduation to be eligible to continue as a student.
-The minimum number of courses you must have passed each August is as follows:
+The minimum number of courses you must have passed each semester is as follows:

 To begin this semester ...... you need these credits ......